haiwen/seafile-admin-docs/manual/setup/seafile_docker_autostart.md

     restart: unless-stopped
 ```

+!!! note "Note"

-Note: Add `restart: unless-stopped`, and the Seafile container will automatically start when Docker starts.
+    Add `restart: unless-stopped`, and the Seafile container will automatically start when Docker starts.
 If the Seafile container does not exist (execute docker compose down), the container will not start automatically.